Director of Graduate Studies: Scott Frickel

 - 24-credit units of coursework (16 for those entering the program with an approved master’s).
 This coursework must include:

-- Complete one full year (two semesters) of teaching assistance, within the first three years of the program
+- One full year (two semesters) of teaching assistance.

-- Two preliminary exams in one of the standing areas offered by the department.
-The preliminary exams may only be completed after the master’s paper is completed.
+- Two preliminary exams in the standing areas offered by the department.

-- Dissertation proposal successfully defended before the department and approved by the committee.
+- Dissertation proposal presentation in front of the department and approval of the written dissertation proposal by the committee.

 - One writing course (either SOC 2460: Sociology Paper Writing Seminar or a similar course approved by the graduate committee)